-Amp: No I just grew up with a musical family.
+Amp: No, I just grew up with a musical family.
 My father played the piano and my mom was hella creative so it just meshed.
 My cousins were making music though actually.
 I forgot about that.
 They were making music in Oklahoma so I would go there and visit them.
 I would just see what they were doing and my father bought a sampler and I just started messing with it.
 This was in the 80s.
 That’s when it started.

-OM: Zumbi how did you start rapping.
+OM: Zumbi, how did you start rapping?
 I read that your first rap was in a social studies class?

 Zumbi: Oh shit.
 Where did you see that?

 OM: Haha!
-Searching the internet.
+Searching the Internet.

-OM: So, why did you gravitate towards Hip Hop?
+OM: So, why did you gravitate towards hip-hop?

-OM: You guys did a free show at NNU in 2009 how did you guys get involved with that?
+OM: You guys did a free show at NNU in 2009.
+How did you guys get involved with that?

 OM: You come to the Idaho area quite a bit now, so is that why you were okay with doing the free show there?

-OM: And its always fun having you guys here.
+OM: And it’s always fun having you guys here.
 So, how did you guys link up with artists like Minnesota and Pretty Lights?

-Amp: Uhm, no I didn’t know him.
+A: No I didn’t know him.
 I heard of him though through Bassnector and stuff.

-Z: Yeah, so he sent us some music and it sounded good so we were like, “yeah, that dope.
+Z: Yeah, so he sent us some music and it sounded good so we were like, “Yeah, that dope.
 He’s fresh.”
 He’s a cool guy.